Waynesboro, Pennsylvania

 The population within the borough limits was 10,951 at the 2020 census.
 When combined with the surrounding Washington and Quincy Townships, the population of greater Waynesboro is 31,166.
-The Waynesboro Area School District serves a resident population of 32,386, according to 2010 federal census data.
+The Waynesboro Area School District serves a resident population of 33,182, according to 2020 federal census data.

 History

-The region around Antietam Creek had been home to Native Americans for thousands of years prior to settlement by Anglo-Europeans in the mid-18th century.
-Beginning in 1751, a certain John Wallace obtained several warrants for the land on which the center of the town now stands.
-In 1797, John Wallace, a son of the original Scottish settler, laid out the town of Waynesburg in Franklin (formerly Cumberland) County, Pennsylvania (USA).
-When incorporated in 1831, the borough was given the name "Waynesboro".
+The region around Antietam Creek had been home to Native Americans, primarily Susquehannock and Lenape, for thousands of years prior to settlement by Anglo-Europeans in the mid-18th century.
+Beginning in 1749 and again in 1751, a certain John Wallace obtained several warrants for the land on which the center of the town now stands.
+In 1797, John Wallace, a son of the original Scottish settler, laid out the town of Waynesburg in Franklin County, Pennsylvania.
+The place originally incorporated as Waynesburg borough on December 21, 1818, however that charter was repealed March 30, 1825.
+When reincorporated on January 30, 1831, the borough was given the name "Waynesboro".
 It is one of several dozen towns, cities, and counties named after General Anthony Wayne, a hero of the American Revolution.

 During the Civil War, Waynesboro played a part in the Gettysburg campaign in June and July 1863.
 In the week before the Battle of Gettysburg, Confederate Major General Jubal Early's division of Lieutenant General Richard S. Ewell's corps of the Army of Northern Virginia passed through the community on its way northward.
 After the battle, General Robert E. Lee rode through the border community with his retreating forces.

 Numerous stone grain mills are in the area: Welty's Mill, Shank's Mill, Hopewell Roller Mill and others.
 Most of them still standing and in use.

 By the early years of the 20th century, Waynesboro had become an industrial town.
 It was known for the manufacture of engines, boilers, grinders, threshers, boring machines, bolt cutters, wood and iron workers' vises, nut facers, etc. There were also foundries and machine shops and manufacturers of lumber products.
 Local companies included Frick Company, Geiser Manufacturing, Waynesboro Knitting Mill, Connie's Sportwear, Freeman's Shoes, Landis Machine Company, and Landis Tool Company.
-In 1900, 5,396 people lived in the town; in 1910, 7,199 people; and in 1940, 10,231 people (notably more than in the year 2000 census).
+The population of the borough had its greatest increase between 1880 and 1920 when the when the borough grew fivefold from just under 1,900 to almost 10,000.